XpressAI/xircuits.io/docs/developer-guide/passing-data-between-components.md

 ## Notes:
-- An inPort can also be linked to a literal or a hyperparameter component given the correct data type.
+- An inPort can also be linked to a `Literal` or a `Hyperparameter` component given the correct data type.
 - Declaring the port type as `any` will bypass the port type check.